devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-10-15/assignment.md

 similarly to `libmin`, i.e. `libmax.[ch]`, `libmax.so`, ...

 - and link main with both libraries
-- 1st argument will be now "min" or "max" and based on that given function (and therefore library will be used)
+- 1st argument of your command will be now "min" or "max" and based on that given function will be chosen (and therefore library will be used)

 - use hierarchical build:
 ```